resgateio/resgate/docs/res-protocol.md

 All resources may be accessed using ordinary web (http) requests, in a RESTful manner.
 The same goes for all resource method calls.

 **Simple**
 The protocol is made to be simple.
 Simple to create services.
 Simple to use in clients.
-The gateway takes care of the complex synchronization parts.
+The gateway takes care of much of the complexity.

 # Getting started

-The best place to start is to [install resgate](https://github.com/jirenius/resgateway), a RES gateway implementation written in [Go](http://golang.org), using [NATS server](https://nats.io/documentation/server/gnatsd-intro/) as messaging system.
+The best place to start is to [install resgate](../README.md#quickstart).
 The resgate README contains information on how to get started, and how to make a basic *Hello world* example service and client.

+To get a more extensive example, [Resgate Test App](https://github.com/jirenius/resgate-test-app) can be used as a reference and aid in understanding how the RES protocol works.

+# Terminology

-# Resources
+## Resources

 RES protocol is built around a concept of resources.
 A resource may be either be a [*model*](#models) or a [*collection*](#collections).
 Each resource (model or collection) is identified by a unique [*resource ID*](#resource-ids), also called *rid* for short.